Professional Development Opportunities

 Those who aspire to the permanent diaconate undertake a similar formation process to students for the priesthood, which generally includes a degree in theology, and studies in canon law, pastoral care and liturgy.
 Once admitted to the programme, interested men begin as enquirers, attending monthly formation meetings with the emphasis on spiritual formation and development of a community of enquirers.
 Enquirers also begin studies for the degree of Bachelor of Theology (or postgraduate study if they already hold a bachelor award).
 Following these initial studies and formation, the enquirer will be invited to apply to be accepted by the Archbishop as an aspirant, provided it is established that he will be able to complete the programme of studies within another four years.
 During the later stages of the programme, an aspirant is accepted as a candidate and installed by the Archbishop in the ministries of reader and acolyte.
 The length of the formation process varies, depending upon a man’s previous studies, if applicable, and his satisfactory participation in the spiritual, human and pastoral elements of the programme.

 The Office of the Permanent Diaconate in consultation with the CTC Academic Dean plans a program of studies for each candidate.
-For information on relevant courses, refer to the following sections:
+For information on relevant courses, refer to the courses page

 To find out more about the permanent diaconate program visit the Archdiocese of Melbourne Permanent Diaconate website.